Try the supermarket downshift: Save £520 a year with one small change

 Supermarket's Own – Waitrose vanilla dairy ice cream 1l: £3.00 (30p per 100ml)

 No Frills – Essential Waitrose vanilla soft scoop ice cream 2l: £2.45 (12.3p per 100ml).

 Downgrading a few levels on everyone's favourite dessert is a great way to save.
 Ice cream is ice cream as far as we're concerned, so you won't notice the difference.
 Plus, a saving of around 76p per 100ml is amazing.

 Tips for saving with the supermarket downshift

-- Downshift to a budget supermarket – Supermarkets like Lidl or Aldi can result in some serious savings, as they're almost entirely stocked with budget brands you've probably never heard of (but taste just as good!).
+- Downshift to a budget supermarket – Supermarkets like Lidl or Aldi can offer some serious savings, as they're almost entirely stocked with budget brands you've probably never heard of (but which taste just as good!).
 Beware that your Heinz won't be cheaper here, though, as manufacturer-branded products are generally the same price as in other supermarkets.